[View Printable Version]

 Three (3) years of permanent Non-Competitive class status in the title of Motor Equipment Operator I.

-A.) Four (4) years of work experience, or its part-time equivalent, in the construction, operation and/or maintenance of a park or recreational facility, nursery, golf course, or related type of facility which includes one (1) year of which must be in the supervision* of employees; or,
+A.) Four (4) years of work experience, or its part-time equivalent, in the construction, operation and/or maintenance of a park or recreational facility, nursery, golf course, or other facility that included maintenance management of buildings and grounds.
+One (1) year of the work experience must be in the supervision* of employees.
+Or,

-B.) Graduation from a regionally accredited college or university or one accredited by the New York State Board of Regents to grant degrees with a Associates in park administration, recreation, forestry, natural resources, environmental management or a related field and two (2) years of work experience in the construction, operation and/or maintenance of a park or recreational facility, nursery, golf course, or related type of facility which includes one (1) year of which must be in the supervision* of employees.
+B.) Graduation from a regionally accredited college or university or one accredited by the New York State Board of Regents to grant degrees with a Associates in park administration, recreation, forestry, natural resources, environmental management or a related field and two (2) years of work experience in the construction, operation and/or maintenance of a park or recreational facility, nursery, golf course, or other facility that included maintenance management of buildings and grounds.
+One (1) year of the work experience must be in the supervision* of employees.

 *Supervision is defined as the responsible direction and control of subordinate employees.
 This involves the assignment of work, approval of work, and the training, evaluation, and discipline of employees.
 The supervision aspects must be an integral part of the job; not incidental or occasional.